 When you’re taking your very first steps into the world of ecommerce, there’s a lot to learn.

-That’s why marketplaces like Etsy hold such appeal and can be such a good fit for makers who are just considering the idea of getting their products in the hands of customers.
-Marketplaces by definition come with a built-in audience who are already looking for what you have to offer.
+That’s why marketplaces like Etsy hold such appeal and can be such a good fit for makers selling everything from craft supplies to finished goods—they come with a built-in audience that is already looking for what you have to offer.

-As with every strategic decision, choosing to sell your products on both a marketplace like Etsy and your own online store has to make sense for your business.
-If you’re considering it, we spoke with three store owners who have done both.
-Their experiences and lessons learned can help you chart a course that’s right for you.
+As with every strategic decision, choosing to sell on Etsy and your own Shopify online store has to make sense for your business.
+So, what’s the difference between Shopify and Etsy?

 Floral Neverland: Using marketplaces to test the market

-“Etsy was really straightforward to set up.
-I took some pictures of my products, uploaded them to Etsy, added a cute shop banner, wrote two paragraphs of the story behind my shop, and that was it.”
+“Etsy was really straightforward to set up,” says Olivia.
+“I took some pictures of my products, uploaded them to Etsy, added a cute shop banner, wrote two paragraphs of the story behind my shop, and that was it.”

 But as she graduated from university into a career in digital marketing, Olivia realized that many of the marketing skills she was learning could be better applied outside of Etsy.
 She began to notice that while getting started on Etsy had been a perfect introduction to the world of selling online, she wanted more flexibility to really create a brand and stand out.

-"It was time for me to build a brand outside of Etsy, grow my own community, and tell my own stories."
+It was time for me to build a brand outside of Etsy, grow my own community, and tell my own stories.

 Telling your own stories can be one of the most challenging parts of branding, especially if you’re new to ecommerce.
 Olivia had her digital marketing skills to help her scale, but even if your current job doesn’t include marketing, there are ways you can build a brand and get the word out about your store.